 13 Mar Employee Engagement: Why surveys and ice cream can’t cut it in today’s corporate cultures

 Employee engagement is more than a buzzword in human resources departments.
 As a growing body of evidence shows, and the folks at Gallup put so well, “engaged employees are more productive.
 They are more profitable, more customer-focused, safer, and more likely to withstand temptations to leave.”
 A robust, effective employee engagement strategy is married to corporate goals and the tools associated with those strategies are changing for the better.
-Enterprise social media is a big player in that toolbox.
+Enterprise social media is a big player in that toolbox and it helps to have some good employee engagement ideas up your sleeve to make sure your employees are productive.

 In case you aren’t a believer in the power of engagement, consider that employees who aren’t engaged or are — the even more destructive category — “actively disengaged” can lead to the following at your workplace: